Think building a new home is out of the question in the current housing market? Think again.

 Our end-to-end process simplifies your entire homebuilding experience—including the financing.
 We partner with trusted lenders that remove the complexities of construction lending and streamline the lending process for clients.

-“Financing a custom home build with TJH is easier and more attainable than many realize,” says Tayt Ianni.
+“Financing a new home build with TJH is easier and more attainable than many realize,” says Tayt Ianni.
 “We offer an all-in-one loan with a one-time close.
-This avoids the stress and costly transaction fees typically associated with separate construction-to-permanent rollover loans.
-Instead, our process is the same as a traditional mortgage, just in advance of the house being built.”
+It avoids the stress and costly transaction fees typically associated with separate construction-to-permanent rollover loans.
+Instead, our process is the same as a traditional mortgage, just before the house is built.”

 Concern #4: “What if interest rates rise before my home is complete?”